UCLNatSci/2022/NSCI0005/_sources/odes/2nd_order_ODEs.md

 &=0+0 \quad \text{ if $y_1$ and $y_2$ are solutions.}\\
 &=0
 ```
-We call this solution the complemtary function.
+We sometimes call this solution the complementary function.

 ````{admonition} Worked example
 :class: seealso